Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Theoretical Approach

-As can be seen the nuclear magnetic shielding is an adimensional quantity in SI units.
-We have seen that current density (\ref{ZORAtttcurrent}) contains a spin-orbit coupling term.\cite{summa_molecular_2024} In this study, the spin contribution to nuclear magnetic shielding—arising from the Spin-Orbit Coupling (SOC) current density term—is not taken into account, as it exhibits divergent behavior upon integration within Becke algorithm.
-The same behaviour is obtained also by using the non-regularized SOC current density defined in equation (\ref{totalcurrent}) as expected.
-However the contribution obtained from this current is expected to be very small.
-This is further supported by the calculations presented in the Results and Discussion section, specifically regarding the evaluation of the isotropic component of the magnetizability tensor.
-The definition of the spin-contribution to chemical shift introduced here takes into account both contact and dipolar contributions.\cite{soncini_charge_2007,pennanen_density_2005,speelman_nmr_2025,blugel_hyperfine_1987} The spin dipolar term does not contribute to the chemical shift in the case of isotropically tumbling molecules and in the case of isotropic paramagnetic susceptibility in the absence of spin-orbit coupling being in this case traceless.
-If the g tensor also has an anisotropic component then the anisotropic dipolar part of the hyperfine coupling tensor matrix can also contribute to the isotropic chemical shift to give what is called the pseudo-contact term.\cite{rinkevicius_calculations_2003,autschbach_chapter_2009}
+As can be seen, the nuclear magnetic shielding is a dimensionless quantity in SI units \cite{summa_molecular_2024}.

+In the scalar relativistic regime, the last term of the spin current \eqref{ZORAtttcurrent} is omitted due to the absence of spin-orbit coupling, and will therefore be neglected throughout the remainder of our discussion.
+The definition of the spin-contribution to chemical shift introduced here takes into account both contact and dipolar contributions~\cite{soncini_charge_2007,pennanen_density_2005,speelman_nmr_2025,blugel_hyperfine_1987}.
+The spin dipolar term does not contribute to the chemical shift in the case of isotropically tumbling molecules and in the case of isotropic paramagnetic susceptibility in the absence of spin-orbit coupling being its tensor traceless.

+If the g tensor also has an anisotropic component then the anisotropic dipolar part of the hyperfine coupling tensor matrix can also contribute to the isotropic chemical shift to give what is called the pseudo-contact term \cite{rinkevicius_calculations_2003,autschbach_chapter_2009}.
+Being in the scalar relativistic regime we will not take into account this effect, the anisotropic component of the g tensor being given by spin Zeeman and spin-orbit coupling interactions.